 Dr Kate Bagnall is a historian based in Hobart, Australia, where she is Senior Lecturer in Humanities and Coordinator of the Family History program at the University of Tasmania.
 From 2016 to 2019 she was an ARC DECRA Research Fellow in the School of Humanities and Social Inquiry at the University of Wollongong, where she undertook a comparative study of Chinese colonial citizenship in Australia, Canada and New Zealand.
 She has published on various aspects of Chinese Australian history and is co-editor, with Sophie Couchman, of Chinese Australians: Politics, Engagement and Resistance (Brill 2015) and, with Julia Martínez, Locating Chinese Women: Historical Mobility between China and Australia (HKU Press, 2021).
 Much of Kate’s research has explored the lives of the women, children and families of Australia’s early Chinese communities and the transnational connections and qiaoxiang ties of Chinese Australians before 1940.
-In 2014-15 she received an Australian Academy of the Humanities Travelling Fellowship to undertake fieldwork in southern China for her ongoing project ‘Transnational Chinese and White Australia’.
 She is @baibi on Twitter and you can find her blog at www.chineseaustralia.org.

 2006 Doctor of Philosophy Department of History, University of Sydney